wttech/Maven-CRX-Plugin/README.md

 It is a plugin designed for Maven 2.x+ based builds to automate deployment of CRX compliant packages.
 It allows setting up upload and install commands as a step in a build process speeding up entire development cycle.
+Additionally, it simplifies package deployment process by providing a goal (crx:activate) for one-step installation of packages on all publish instances.

 ### Installation